Ad Noctum: Chapter 9

 Weird and beautiful.

 “I don’t know what this means,” Volker whispered.
+“Seems bad though.”

-In the central darkness, the small waveform of Rush’s too-fast heart beat appeared.
+In the central darkness, the small waveform of Rush’s too-fast heartbeat appeared.

 The doors hissed open.

-“All right.”
+“We’re clear.”
 Telford strode into the room.
-“We’re clear.
-No new devices.
+“No new devices.
 No stowaways, no lifeforms in close proximity other than a flock of what I’m assuming are carnivorous flying monkeys, but I’m betting that if they could chew through metal they’d already have done it.
 So.”

-“Shit,” Telford said, looking at Rush, reaching for the stethoscope.
-“He doesn’t look good.
-If you’re the praying type, now would be the time to pray he’s not bleeding into his pleural space.”
+Telford crossed to the table and picked up the stethoscope.
+“Now would be the time to pray he’s not bleeding into his pleural space.”
+He slid the earpieces into place.

 “Pleural space?”
 Volker echoed.